 Organic gardening is about building life in the soil that will also benefit the larger environment – your garden, your neighborhood, your community.
 Using wood fines in our soil amendments, planting mixes and potting mixes to benefit the environment is just one example of how Kellogg is focused on sustainability.

-In a nutshell, there are reasons to feel good about using Kellogg Garden Products organic soils Check out what else we have to say about not just lessening our impact on the environment but restoring and rejuvenating the world around us.
+In a nutshell, there are reasons to feel good about using Kellogg Garden Products organic soils Check out what else we have to say about not just lessening our impact on the environment by restoring and rejuvenating the world around us.
 That’s a win-win everyone can get behind!